Disability and Work

 Career progression of women with disability

-Working with Robyn Mayes, Maria Hameed Khan, the VPS Enablers Network.
+Working with Robyn Mayes, Maria Hameed Khan, and the VPS Enablers Network.
 Jannine Williams leads ‘Getting on at work: Progression and promotion of women with disability in the Victorian Public Sector’ which draws on lived experiences to investigate the cultural and social barriers to career progression and professional success for women with disability.
 This project is partnered with Disability Leadership Institute.

 Read the research report submitted to the Commission of Gender Equality in the public sector for this project.